Advertising and sponsorship policy

 We also work with brands in a research and consultative capacity, and receive funding in exchange for guidance as to how they can improve their communications and content to better serve their audience’s health needs.
 We do this through Femedic Labs, our in-house agency that works directly with brands.

-Our research and insights are created and shared with the intention of genuinely improving the digital conversation about health for women and people with vaginas.
+We believe that brands play an important role in raising the standard of digital health content, and our work through Femedic Labs seeks to help brands achieve this.
 We only work with brands who share our ethos and reserve the right to reject and cancel projects that do not comply with our guidelines and values.

 We work with brands like this in the following ways: